 Once you've installed the SDK, you should be able to compile, link and run all the C and C++ example applications.

-If you have any questions about the sample code, you can reach Pixelink support via the website, or by email at pixelink.support@ametek.com.
+If you have any questions about the sample code, you can reach Pixelink support by email at pixelink.support@ametek.com.